What is stapling, and why is it good news?

 Of course, you can still change super funds if you want to, but if you don’t make an active decision about your super you’re not penalised with additional fees and paperwork.

-Stapling is one aspect of the Super Reforms Bill that has been passed into law.
+Stapling is one aspect of recent “Your Future, Your Super” reforms that have been passed into law.

 - A new YourSuper comparison tool to see how default MySuper products compare.

 - A super fund’s duty to act “in the best financial interest of their members,” is now a legal obligation.

 - Underperforming super funds will be ‘named and shamed’.

 Stapling doesn’t start until 1 November 2021.
 That gives you a couple of months to make sure you’re super is sorted.

 If your employer is already paying your super contributions to Equip